fantactuka/backbone-route-filter/README.md

 **Note** that `after` filters are executed only of `before` filters are passed and original route executed

+Filters are inherited by extending parent's filters with child's.
+Child's filter have higher priority, so having same pattern in child filters will override parent's behaviour.

 ## Installation
 Using [Bower](http://twitter.github.com/bower/) `bower install backbone-route-filter` or just copy [backbone-route-filter.js](https://raw.github.com/fantactuka/backbone-route-filter/master/backbone-route-filter.js)